EntEthAlliance/EEA-Trusted-Reward-Token/README.md

 NOTE: if `delegateType` is set to anything else, the delegate will not be considered registered within the smart contract ecosystem.

+3. `delegate` set to the employee's address

-3.`validity` set to some number in seconds for how long the claim is valid for (e.g., 31536000 = 1 year).
+4.`validity` set to some number in seconds for how long the claim is valid for (e.g., 31536000 = 1 year).
 Note: the validity can be set to large numbers to ensure the claim is valid for the forseeable future (e.g., 3153600000 = 100 years)

 That is it, once all of these steps are complete, the EEA Admin can start issuing rewards and penalties.